 With his years of experience as a prosecutor for the Cook County State’s Attorney’s Office, Dan Calandriello knows every angle to look for to defend your case.
 He is an advocate for your rights and will always fight for the best possible outcome.

 From the start of your case, a practiced Chicago criminal defense attorney with courtroom finesse best serves you.
 At the bond hearing, your counsel should succinctly present your character to the judge to make sure you receive a fair bond.
 If you’re charged with a felony, you will have a preliminary hearing, at which time your Chicago criminal defense lawyer has the opportunity to preview the prosecution’s case as they attempt to show probable cause that a crime was committed.
 During pre-trial, the Law Office of Daniel Calandriello will analyze all the evidence in an effort to find possible litigation issues that can get your case dismissed or greatly hinder the state’s case against you.
-Finally, at trial, your Chicago criminal defense attorney will attempt to pick apart weaknesses in the state’s case—litigating for the best judgment.
+Finally, at trial, your Chicago criminal defense attorney will attempt to pick apart weaknesses in the state’s case—litigating for the best outcome.

 If you’ve been charged with a criminal offense, don’t underestimate the value of a Chicago criminal defense attorney who has served both sides of the criminal justice system.